ogghead/spin-leptos-otel/README.md

 Build and run:

-- `spin up --listen 127.0.0.1:4318 --build` to build and run the server.
+- `spin up --listen 127.0.0.1:4318 --build --sqlite @migrations.sql` to build and run the server.
 It will print the application URL.